 Fatigue testing may require multiple sine sweeps through the frequency range at different sweep rates.
 Use Sine-on-Sine to run a multi-sine vibration test and excite up to 32 sine tones simultaneously.
 Sine-on-Sine is one of the three mixed-mode testing modules in VibrationVIEW.

 Engineers often use a standard SRTD test to bring the device under test (DUT) to failure.
 For a fatigue test, they may need to run multiple sweeps through the frequency range at different sweep rates.
 The time required to do so can exceed tens of hours.

 With a multi-sine vibration test, the engineer can run multiple sine tones at different rates simultaneously.
 This feature saves time for engineers running fatigue testing and allows for the excitation of multiple resonant frequencies at once.

 Easy Test Entry

-Enter frequency/amplitude breakpoints of the background random acceleration spectrum in an easy-to-read, tabular format.
-The operator can use frequency and amplitude breakpoints or enter one endpoint and the desired dB/octave slope.
-Over 1,000 separate frequency/amplitude breakpoints can be entered, allowing for the entry of virtually any test specification.
+Enter frequency or amplitude breakpoints of the background random acceleration spectrum in an easy-to-read, tabular format.
+You can use frequency or amplitude breakpoints or enter one endpoint and the desired dB/octave slope.
+VibrationVIEW supports 1,024 breakpoints, suitable for virtually any test specification.

 Multiple Sine Tones

-Configure up to 512 input channels with either multi-channel averaging or multi-channel extremal control.
-A standard frequency range is DC-4,990Hz which can be extended up to 50,000Hz with the VR9103 High-Frequency option.
-These inputs allow for more than one input channel (multi-channel extremal) for control in a control strategy where the highest, lowest, or average of accelerometer readings will be used for control of the test.
+Configure up to 512 input channels with multi-channel averaging or multi-channel extremal control.
+The standard frequency range of DC-4,990Hz can be extended up to 50,000Hz with the VR9103 High-Frequency option.

 What is Sine Resonance Track & Dwell (SRTD)?